Packing $K_r$s in bounded degree graphs: Acknowledgements

-The approximability of \vdkthree and \edkthree has also been of interest.
-In 1989, Hurkens and Schrijver \cite{hs89} presented a new result relating to \emph{Systems of Distinct Representatives}, which they used to construct an algorithm, based on ``local improvement'', for a class of packing problems that includes \vdkr and \edkr.
-Specifically, for either \vdkr or \edkr and for any fixed constant $\varepsilon > 0$, Hurkens and Schrijver identify a polynomial-time $(r/2 + \varepsilon)$-approximation algorithm.
-In 1995, Halld\'{o}rsson \cite{Hal95} presented an alternative proof of this result and considered algorithms based on local improvement for other types of packing problems.
-In 2005, Mani\'c and Wakabayashi \cite{Eurocomb05} described approximation algorithms that improve on this approximation ratio for the restricted cases of \vdkthree in which $\Delta=4$, and \edkthree in which $\Delta=5$.
-They also presented a linear-time algorithm for \vdkthree on so-called indifference graphs.
+The approximability of \vdkr and \edkr has also been studied.
+It is straightforward to apply the previously-discussed result of Hurkens and Schrijver~\cite{hs89} to show that there exists a polynomial-time $(r/2 + \varepsilon)$-approximation algorithm for \vdkr and \edkr, for any fixed constant $\varepsilon > 0$.
+In 2005, Mani\'c and Wakabayashi~\cite{Eurocomb05} described approximation algorithms that improve on this approximation ratio in the restricted cases of \vdkthree when $\Delta=4$, and \edkthree when $\Delta=5$.
+They also presented a linear-time algorithm for \vdkthree on indifference graphs.

-A generalisation of \vdkr is \emph{vertex-disjoint $G$-packing}, where $G$ is an arbitrary but fixed undirected graph.
-In 1982, Takamizawa et al.\ \cite{takamizawa1982linear} showed that an optimisation problem related to \emph{vertex-disjoint $G$-packing} is solvable in polynomial time on a subclass of planar graphs known as \emph{series-parallel} graphs.
-In 1983, Kirkpatrick and Hell \cite{KH83} reviewed the literature of vertex-disjoint $G$-packing and classify the complexity of an array of packing problems, including some generalisations of \vdkr.
-In particular, they showed that if $G$ is not a disjoint union of vertices and paths on two vertices then the perfect vertex-disjoint $G$-factor decision problem is $\NP$-complete.
-Pantel's 1999 thesis provides a comprehensive survey of $G$-packing \cite{Pantel99}.

-The restriction of $G$-packing to $K_r$-packing has received comparatively less attention in the literature.
-In 1998, Dahlhaus and Karpinski \cite{DAHLHAUS199879} proved that a perfect vertex-disjoint $K_r$-packing can be found in polynomial time, if it exists, in chordal and strongly chordal graphs.
-In 2001, Guruswami et al.\ \cite{guruswami_k_2001} showed that, for any $r \geq 3$, the \vdkr decision problem is $\NP$-complete for chordal graphs, planar graphs (assuming $r<5$), line graphs, and total graphs.
-Their $\NP$-completeness result involving $K_r$-packing on chordal graphs, for any $r \geq 3$, resolved an open question of Dahlhaus and Karpinski.
-Guruswami et al.\ also described polynomial-time algorithms for \vdkthree and the perfect \vdkr decision problem on split graphs, and \vdkr on cographs.
-Their result for cographs was later extended by Pedrotti and de Mello \cite{KrPackingP4sparse} for so-called $P_4$-sparse graphs.

-From the converse perspective of graphs with a fixed minimum degree, Hajnal and Szemer\`edi \cite{hajnal_szemeredi} proved in 1970 that if the minimum degree of a graph is greater than or equal to $(1 - 1/r)|V|$ then a perfect vertex-disjoint $K_r$-packing must exist.
-Kierstead and Kostochka \cite{KIERSTEAD2008226} later generalised this result to show that, in this case, such a packing can be constructed in polynomial time.
-An growing area of research work studies the existence of perfect $K_r$- and $G$-packings with respect to conditions involving vertex degree \cite{TreglownThesis, KD09}.
+From the converse perspective of graphs with a fixed minimum degree, a classical result of Hajnal and Szemer\`edi~\cite{hajnal_szemeredi} is that a given undirected graph $G=(V, E)$ contains a $K_r$-factor if it has a minimum degree greater than or equal to $(1 - 1/r)|V|$.
+Kierstead and Kostochka~\cite{KIERSTEAD2008} later generalised this result to show that, in this case, such a packing can be constructed in polynomial time.
+Subsequent research has explored more general conditions for the existence of $K_r$-factors and $G$-factors~\cite{TreglownThesis,BKT13}.